 Simple English definitions for legal terms

-Read a random definition: arrears
+Read a random definition: last-in, first-out

 Immunity from prosecution is a legal protection that keeps a person from being punished for a crime they may have committed.
 This protection is given by a prosecutor or a court and stops the government from using any information or evidence they get from the person against them in a criminal case.
 If someone has important information about a case, the government may offer them immunity from prosecution to get their help.
 There are two types of immunity: use immunity and derivative use immunity.
 Use immunity protects the person from their own testimony being used against them, but not other evidence.
 Derivative use immunity protects them from any evidence that comes from their testimony.
 It's important to know that federal immunity doesn't protect someone from being prosecuted under state law.